vincetardy/frontend/code_guidelines.md

 Failing to mark up forms correctly.

-Communicating information by colour alone which will not be percieved by colour blind users.
+Communicating information by colour alone which will not be perceived by colour blind users.

 Not having a visual state that shows when an element has focus - i.e not styling :focus the same as :hover.